Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Cognitive Mechanisms/🧩 Prediction.md

 Mainly stuff from the HTM framework.
-It may be worth bringing my [[📑 "HTM Abstract" - On Intelligence Summary]] document here.
+It may be worth bringing my [[📕 "On Intelligence" -  HTM Abstract]] document here.